← All varieties

 Beurré Clairgeau

-Beurré Clairgeau originated as a chance seedling with Pierre Clairgeau of Nantes, France.
-Hedrick dates the original tree to about 1830, while Hovey states the parent tree was raised in 1835 or 1836 and first bore fruit in 1846 or 1847.
-In 1848, M. Clairgeau first exhibited fruit before the Horticultural Society of Nantes, and its perfect form, beautiful exterior, and fine quality at once established its reputation.
-According to Hovey, a subscription was immediately opened by several cultivators to purchase the entire stock, but as the requisite number of two hundred subscribers could not be obtained, the trees remained in the hands of the originator.
-In 1850, M. de Jonghe and other nurserymen completed the subscription and took the entire stock — in all about three hundred trees on the quince.
-These, together with the parent tree, were removed to Brussels in November 1850.
-They produced fruit the following year, enabling the purchasers to again test its quality.
-It was not until 1852 that the trees were offered for sale.
-As Hedrick notes, it thus happened that a French pear was first distributed by Belgian growers.
-Desportes adds that the variety was put in trade by the care of the Horticultural Society of Nantes.
-The variety was introduced in America about 1854.
-The American Pomological Society placed it upon its list of recommended fruits in 1860.
+M. Clairgeau first exhibited the fruit in 1848 before the Horticultural Society of Nantes, where its perfect form, beautiful exterior, and fine quality at once established its reputation (Hovey; Hedrick).
+A subscription was opened by several cultivators to purchase the entire stock; the requisite number of two hundred could not initially be obtained, so the trees remained in the originator's hands.
+In 1850, M. de Jonghe and other nurserymen (Hovey) — Hedrick records J. de Jonghe "and others" — completed the subscription and took the entire stock of about three hundred trees grafted on quince.
+Together with the parent tree, these were removed to Brussels in November 1850 (Hovey) — Hedrick gives the removal year as the same year as the purchase.
+They produced fruit the following year (1851), and in 1852 the pear was placed on the market.
+Thus a French pear was first distributed by Belgian growers (Hedrick).

 Tree

-Trunk and branches (Hedrick): Trunk slender, shaggy.
+Trunk slender, shaggy.
 Branches smooth, slightly zigzag, ash-gray almost completely overspreading reddish-brown, with many lenticels.
 Branchlets thick, short, with short internodes, greenish-brown, smooth, glabrous, with slightly raised lenticels.
+Young wood reddish brown (Downing) / light yellow wood (Elliott) / reddish-purple, short, erect, and ascending shoots (Thomas).
+Hovey: wood reddish brown, dotted with rather large whitish specks, stout and short-jointed; old wood brownish olive.

-Buds (Hovey): Large, long, sharply pointed, diverging, with prominent shoulders.
-Flower-buds medium size, oval, very sharply pointed.
-Buds (Hedrick): Leaf-buds conical, pointed, appressed.
-Flower-buds medium to long, conical, pointed.
+Buds large, long, sharply pointed, diverging, with prominent shoulders (Hovey).
+Leaf-buds conical, pointed, appressed (Hedrick).
+Flower-buds medium size, oval, very sharply pointed (Hovey); medium to long, conical, pointed (Hedrick).

-Leaves (Hedrick): Very numerous, 3 inches long, 2 inches wide, broadly oval, leathery; apex abruptly pointed; margin glandless, finely serrate; petiole 2 inches long, glabrous; stipules rudimentary or lacking.
-Leaves (Hovey): Large, roundish ovate, broadest about the middle, rather thick, deep green, glossy, nearly flat, and coarsely and very slightly serrated; petioles long, about one and a half inches in length, little tinged with red, and moderately stout.
+Leaves very numerous, 3 inches long, 2 inches wide (Hedrick, 1921) — 3 inches long, 1½ inches wide (Hedrick, 1922); broadly oval, leathery, with abruptly pointed apex, finely serrate glandless margin; petiole 2 inches long, glabrous (Hedrick, 1921) — petiole ¾ inch long, stout, slightly pubescent (Hedrick, 1922); stipules rudimentary or lacking.
+Hovey describes leaves as large, roundish ovate, broadest about the middle, rather thick, deep green, glossy, nearly flat, and coarsely and very slightly serrated, with long petioles (about one and a half inches), little tinged with red, moderately stout, the foliage larger, richer, and more ornamental than Buffum's.
+Bunyard: leaf round oval, flat or a little folded, finely serrate.
+Thomas: leaves stiff.

 Fruit